Learnable latent embeddings for joint behavioral and neural analysis: Methods

-Different choices exist for sampling of the positive pairs based on the availability of continuous and discrete context variables.
-For a discrete context variable $k(t) \in [K]$ with $K$ possible values, sampling from the conditional distribution is done by filtering the whole dataset for the value $k(t)$ of the reference sample, and uniformly selecting a positive sample with the same value.
-For a continuous context variable $\cc(t)$, we use a set of time offsets $\Delta$ to specify the distribution.
-The time offset will specify the distance between context samples to build up an empirical conditional distribution of how the context signals varies over time, i.e. the distribution of $P(\cc(t+\tau) | \cc(t))$ for a particular choice of $\tau$.
-We then build up a set $D = \{ t\in[T], \tau\in\Delta: \cc(t) - \cc(t+\tau)\}$, sample a $\dd$ uniformly from $D$, and obtain the sample that is closest to the reference sample modified by this distance $\dd$ from the dataset.
-It is possible to combine discrete and conditional sampling into mixed single session sampling: here a continuous variable $\cc(t)$ is combined with a categorical variable $k(t)$.
-Compared to simple continuous session sampling, the distance function now reflects that samples within a positive pair need to share the discrete context variable $k$.
+For positive pairs, different options exist based on the availability of continuous and discrete context variables.
+For a discrete context variable $k_t \in [K]$ with $K$ possible values, sampling from the conditional distribution is done by filtering the whole dataset for the value $k_t$ of the reference sample, and uniformly selecting a positive sample with the same value.
+For a continuous context variable $\cc_t$, we use a set of time offsets $\Delta$ to specify the distribution.
+Given the time offsets, the empirical distribution $P(\cc_{t+\tau} | \cc_t)$ for a particular choice of $\tau \in \Delta$ can be computed from the dataset: We build up a set $D = \{ t\in[T], \tau\in\Delta: \cc_t - \cc_{t+\tau}\}$, sample a $\dd$ uniformly from $D$, and obtain the sample that is closest to the reference sample modified by this distance $\dd$ from the dataset ($\xx + \dd$).
+It is possible to combine a continuous variable $\cc_t$ with a categorical variable $k_t$ for mixed sampling.
+On top of the continual sampling step above, it is ensured that both samples in the positive pair share the same value $k_t$.

 It is crucial that the context samples $\cc$ and the norm used in the algorithm match in some way; for simple context variables with predictable conditional distributions (e.g., a one or two-dimensional position of a moving animal, which can be most likely well described by a Gaussian conditional distribution based on the previous sample).
-In general, the distance function needs to inform about the conditional distribution of samples over time.
-An alternative option is to use CEBRA also to \emph{pre-process} the original context samples $\cc$ and use the embedded context samples with the metric used for CEBRA training.
+An additional alternative is to use CEBRA also to \emph{pre-process} the original context samples $\cc$ and use the embedded context samples with the metric used for CEBRA training.
 This scheme is especially useful for higher dimensional behavioral data, or even complex inputs like video.

+We next consider the multi-session case, where signals $\ss^{(i)}_t \in \R^{n_i}$ come from $N$ different sessions $i \in [N]$ with session-dependent dimensionality $n_i$.
+Importantly, the corresponding continuous context variables $\cc^{(i)}_t \in \R^{m}$ share the same dimensionality $m$, which makes it possible to relate samples across sessions.
+The multi-session setup is similar to mixed session sampling (if we treat the session ID as a categorical variable $k^{(i)}_t := i$ for all time steps $t$ in session $i$).
+The conditional distribution for both negative and positive pairs is uniformly sampled across sessions, irrespective of session length.
+Multi session mixed sampling or multi session discrete sampling can be implemented analogously.

 Besides the outlined sampling scheme, CEBRA is flexible to incorporate more specialized sampling schemes.
 For instance, mixed single session sampling could be extended to additionally incorporate a dimension the algorithm should become invariant to.
 This would add an additional step of uniform sampling with regard to to this desired discrete variable (e.g., via ancestral sampling).